gatsbyjs/gatsby/docs/contributing/gatsby-governance-model.md

 #### Privileges

 At this time we have no specific privileges for this role except that you can claim yourself [free Gatsby swag](/contributing/contributor-swag/).
-If you have ideas here please let us know!
+If you have ideas please let us know [here](https://github.com/gatsbyjs/gatsby/discussions)!

 #### Responsibilities